 The table config allows setting Table API specific configurations.

-The table environment created, you can declare source and sink tables.
+The the table environment created, you can declare source and sink tables.

 You can also use the TableEnvironment.sql_update() method to register a source/sink table defined in DDL: